FORGIVENESS AND DISCHARGE

 For more information about student loan forgiveness or discharge, please visit StudentAid.gov/forgiveness.
 Don’t hesitate to let us know if we can answer any questions.

-If you work in public service, you may qualify for forgiveness of your remaining federal student loan balance after making 120 qualifying payments while employed full time by certain public service employers.
+If you work in public service, you may qualify for forgiveness of the remaining balance of your Direct Loans* after making 120 qualifying payments while employed full time by certain public service employers.
 Find out more about Public Service Loan Forgiveness (PSLF).

-Note: Servicing for the PSLF Program is managed by another federal student loan servicer (MOHELA).
+Servicing for the PSLF Program is managed by another federal student loan servicer ( MOHELA).
 If you enroll in PSLF, your eligible loans will be transferred from Nelnet to the PSLF servicer.
-If your loans have already been transferred to the PSLF servicer, you can log in to their borrower portal to track your PSLF payment counts.
+If your loans have already been transferred to the PSLF servicer, you can log in to their borrower portal to track your PSLF status and payment counts.

 This program forgives up to $17,500 of student loan principal and interest for those who teach full time for five consecutive, complete academic years.
 This applies to certain schools or educational service agencies that serve primarily low-income families.